opencarecc/opencareMakerPlaybook/why_opencare.md

 ## I just have simple ideas in my mind and I don’t have a team, can I even start?

-## Do I have to be a maker in order to grow a community around my idea?
+## Do I have to be a maker to grow a community around my idea?